 If a union wishes to schedule a room, this would be done on the same basis as any other outside entity and is also subject to the same limitations.
 If a conference or other room has an associated charge for usage, a union would be charged on the same basis as any other outside entity/non-WSU group.
 If a room is allowed to be used free of charge for an outside entity/non-WSU group, unions should be afforded the same opportunity.
-See BPPM 20.40, Renting University Facilities, Equipment, or Services, and BPPM 20.35 for more information on renting WSU facilities, equipment or services and the use of WSU property.
+See BPPM 20.40, Renting University Facilities, Equipment, or Services, and BPPM 20.35, Use of University Property for more information on renting WSU facilities, equipment, or services and the use of WSU property.

 7. Can I create or copy and distribute union or anti-union flyers at my work location?

-Employees are allowed to conduct campaigning activities in the public areas or non-working areas during your own time and as long as you do not disrupt operations (WAC 391-25-430 Notice of election or card check).
+Employees are allowed to conduct campaigning activities in the public areas or non-working areas during your own time and as long as you do not disrupt operations (see WAC 391-25-430 Notice of election or card check).

 Note that, however, Washington State Law (RCW 42.52.160 (Use of persons, money, or property for private gain)) prohibits the use of State property for personal gain.
 Therefore, even if you are participating in the campaigning (on your own time) you may not borrow or use WSU property for purposes unrelated to official WSU activities or authorize the use of WSU property under your control to anyone for purposes unrelated to official WSU activities.
 This includes computers, copy machines, meeting rooms, mailboxes and your time, etc.

 For the distribution of any materials not related to work, it is important that you follow all State, WSU, and department rules and policies.